|

 • Disposition and Conversion of nuclear materials

-NRSWG Chair
+NRSWG Co-Chairs

 • To be an effective tool for "matchmaking" - bringing together resources with identified requirements and facilitating new partnerships to deliver work in new priority areas;